Pop

 the legendary Motown rhythm section.
 Tim Robbins will be on

-hand to receive the festival’s Maverick Award.
+hand to receive the festivals Maverick Award.
 Other notable

 guests include legendary filmmaker-cinematographer Haskell